 Status of Talcum Powder Litigation

-The dismissal of Johnson & Johnson’s first bankruptcy filing lifted the stay placed on talcum powder claims.
-Seven new cases had been filed and transferred into MDL.
-2738 following the dismissal, bringing the total number of actions pending in federal court to 37,523 in April 2023.
+The dismissal of Johnson & Johnson’s bankruptcy filing lifted the stay placed on talcum powder claims, bringing the total number of actions pending in federal court to 37,770 in August 2023.

 Talcum Powder Settlements and Verdicts